harshagrl/devTinder-web/README.md

 - if logged in, then /login is not accessible
 - built logout
 - error is shown if login details not valid
+- feed page is built
+- edit profile page is built
+- connections page is built